-- 179. Section 7.8.2 and 8.5 of Powerco's AMP reviews distribution alternatives and technological innovation.
-Powerco's pricing methodology aims to complement this asset management approach.
+- 191. Powerco's Asset Management Plan reviews distribution alternatives and technological innovation.
+Powerco's pricing methodology aims to complement this approach.
 Below are some examples of how this works: - Demand-side management is encouraged through demand-based network charges in some cases. - Load control is used to reduce demand peaks.
 This has been proposed to modify the timing of irrigation pump use in areas where voltage complaints have arisen. - Power factor correction is best applied at customers' installations and this is set out in Powerco's connection standard.
 In some cases it is applied to the distribution network, particularly in the Valley area, with shunt capacitors (generally 750 kVA banks) used at key locations on distribution feeders.
 Powerco's pricing provides an incentive to manage the power factor and recover costs. - Load transfer through the distribution network is considered prior to any substation capacity upgrade, and the effectiveness of price signals to manage demand. - Solar-powered installations have been supplied in place of network extensions for some remote small loads, such as electric fence units. - Micro-grids and remote-area power systems are being implemented in some remote rural areas.
-As explained earlier, the recent changes in the Electricity Industry Act 2010 allow Powerco to work with consumers to install alternative energy supply.
+Changes in the Electricity Industry Act 2010 allow Powerco to work with consumers to install alternative energy supply.
 An example of this is Powerco's "BASEPOWER" product which provides a continuous and reliable supply of electricity, similar or better than grid supply.
-BASEPOWER is a modular system with a generator, energy storage and innovative energy management system combined with renewable supplies from PV solar panels, micro hydro and, potentially, wind turbines.23 This also provides Powerco with information about changes to standalone costs.
+BASEPOWER is a modular system with a generator, energy storage and innovative energy management system combined with renewable supplies from PV solar panels, micro hydro and, potentially, wind turbines.22 This also provides Powerco with information about changes to standalone costs.

-22 Parsons Brinckerhoff (April 2005) Report to the Commerce Commission: Electricity Distribution Business Asset Management Plans and Consumer Engagement: Best Practice Recommendations, section 6.4.2.2, p.56.

-23 More information on adoption rates and pricing is available from Powerco on request.
+21 Parsons Brinckerhoff (April 2005) Report to the Commerce Commission: Electricity Distribution Business Asset Management Plans and Consumer Engagement: Best Practice Recommendations, section 6.4.2.2, p.56.
+22 More information on adoption rates and pricing is available from Powerco on request.